EBird: History and purpose

 eBird's goal is to maximize the utility and accessibility of the vast numbers of bird observations made each year by recreational and professional birders.
 The observations of each participant join those of others in an international network.
 Due to the variability in the observations the volunteers make, AI filters observations through collected historical data to improve accuracy.
 The data are then available via internet queries in a variety of formats.

-Use of Database Information
+Use of database information

 The eBird Database has been used by scientists to determine the connection between bird migrations and monsoon rains in India validating traditional knowledge.
 It has also been used to notice bird distribution changes due to climate change and help to define migration routes.
 A study conducted found that eBird lists were accurate at determining population trends and distribution if there were 10,000 checklists for a given area.

+Criticism of data

+eBird participation in urban areas remains spatially biased with information from higher-income neighborhoods being represented much more.
+This suggests that eBird data should not be considered reliable for planning purposes, or to understand urban ecology of birds.
+Such biases can be exacerbated due to events such as the COVID-19 outbreak when governmental policy restricted people's movements in many countries, which led to the data becoming greatly biased to urban locations relative to other habitats.

+In another study, eBird data provided a different estimate of suitable habitat for the Nilgiri pipit relative to data collected by scientists (combining field observations and literature review).
+Authors therefore suggest that spatial distribution models based solely on eBird data should be regarded with caution.

+eBird data sets have been shown to be biased not only spatially but temporally.
+While better roads and areas with denser human populations provided most of the data, eBird records also varied temporally with monthly fluctuations of uploads being very wide, and most of the data being provided on weekends.
+Inferences based on analyses where eBird data is not corrected to account for such large-scale and long-term biases will yield a biased understanding that indicate eBirder behaviors more than bird behaviors.

+A study pointing out that citizen-scientists possess different levels of skill and suggesting that analyses should incorporate corrections for observer bias used eBird as an example.